Book a Weekend Tour →

 From ~$350/person

 The island requires a 4WD vehicle and a vehicle permit.
-Options: self-drive hire from Hervey Bay (most flexibility), a 2-day guided tag-along 4WD tour (all planning done for you), or stay at Kingfisher Bay Resort (eco-certified, excellent base, rangers tours included).
+Options: self-drive hire from Hervey Bay (most flexibility), a 2-day guided tag-along 4WD tour (all planning done for you), or stay at Kingfisher Bay Resort (eco-certified, excellent base, ranger tours included).
+The island is now officially Gheebulum Kunungai National Park for its national park sections — a recognition of its Butchulla heritage.

 Fri PM